 What is the differences and similarities between Ethereum and Bitcoin?

-While Ethereum is different from Bitcoin, they have a lot in common.
+While ETH is different from Bitcoin, they have a lot in common.
 They are both public distributed ledgers which currently use the computationally intensive process of mining to add new blocks to the ledger.

 However, the most significant way that Ethereum differs from Bitcoin is that while Bitcoin was created as a way to store transactions between different partners in a ledger, Ethereum’s currency ether has different premises.

-For Ethereum, the usage of its currency is not primarily a transactional currency – like in the case of Bitcoin.
+For ETH, the usage of its currency is not primarily a transactional currency – like in the case of Bitcoin.
 The primary use of Ether is rather to power and execute the code used for Ethereum’s smart contracts.

 A powerful scripting language was something that was missing from Bitcoin, which was one of the primary reasons Vitalik Buterin decided to start his work on Ethereum.
 Ethereum uses a powerful scripting language called Solidity that can be used to create something called smart contracts.